8-Day Lemosho Route Kilimanjaro: Complete Day-by-Day Guide

 Day 2: Big Tree Camp (2,750m) to Shira 1 Camp (3,610m)

-Day two is the most demanding of the first half of the route — a long climb from the rainforest through the sub-alpine heath and moorland to emerge onto the vast Shira Plateau.
-The transition from dense forest to open moorland happens dramatically: one moment you are enclosed by giant heather; the next, the moorland unfolds in all directions and Kibo's summit towers ahead of you for the first time.
-The Shira Plateau is one of the most extraordinary landscapes on Kilimanjaro — an ancient collapsed volcano crater now forming a high-altitude plateau at 3,700–3,900m.
-Shira 1 Camp sits on the western edge of this plateau with 360-degree views: Kibo ahead, the Shira Needle and Cathedral behind, and the plains of northern Tanzania stretching to the horizon.
+The transition from dense forest to open moorland happens all at once: one moment you are enclosed by vegetation; the next, the moorland unfolds and Kibo's summit cone towers ahead of you for the first time.
+Most climbers stop and stare.
+The Shira Plateau is an ancient collapsed volcano crater now forming a high-altitude plateau at 3,700โ3,900m.
+Shira 1 Camp sits on the western edge with 360-degree views โ Kibo ahead, the Shira Needle and Cathedral behind, and the plains of northern Tanzania stretching to the horizon.
+Sunset from this camp, with the summit silhouetted against an orange sky, is one of the finest views on the mountain.
+Your appetite may begin to decrease slightly at this altitude โ this is normal.
+Drink plenty of water and eat what you can.

 Day 3: Shira 1 (3,610m) to Shira 2 Camp (3,840m)

-A relatively gentle day crossing the full width of the Shira Plateau to Shira 2 Camp — this is your first dedicated acclimatization day and the Lemosho Route's secret weapon.
-Rather than simply resting, your guide leads the group on an acclimatization hike above Shira 2, ascending to 4,000–4,100m before returning to camp to sleep low.
-This "climb high, sleep low" protocol — repeated on several days across the 8-day itinerary — is what gives the Lemosho Route its superior summit success rate.
-The plateau itself rewards slow exploration: look for the curious Dendrosenecio kilimanjari (giant groundsel), which grows only above 3,500m on East African volcanoes, alongside stunning views of the Shira Needle volcanic plug.
+Rather than simply resting at camp, your guide leads the group on an afternoon acclimatization hike above Shira 2, ascending to 4,000โ4,100m before returning to camp to sleep low.
+This "climb high, sleep low" protocol โ repeated on several days across the 8-day itinerary โ is what gives the Lemosho Route its superior summit success rate.
+Look for the curious Dendrosenecio kilimanjari (giant groundsel), which grows only above 3,500m on East African volcanoes.
+Some specimens are centuries old.
+The afternoon light on the plateau is soft and golden, and photographers often call this their favourite day on the mountain.
+By evening, you will notice the temperature dropping sharply after sunset โ thermals and a warm hat are essential from here on.

 Day 4: Shira 2 (3,840m) to Barranco Camp (3,900m) via Lava Tower (4,600m)

-This is the most celebrated acclimatization day on the Lemosho Route — and one of the most spectacular days of hiking anywhere on Kilimanjaro.
-The morning ascent takes you from Shira 2 up through the Lava Tower Zone to the base of the Lava Tower itself (4,600m) — a dramatic volcanic plug that rises sheer from the scree.
-This is your highest point yet, and many climbers feel the altitude acutely at this elevation.
-Lunch is served at the Lava Tower base.
-The afternoon descent via the Southern Circuit to Barranco Camp (3,950m) passes through an increasingly alien landscape of giant groundsel and lobelia — these prehistoric-looking plants, unique to Kilimanjaro, grow to three and four metres in height and create an atmosphere of walking through another world.
-By sleeping at 3,950m after having reached 4,600m, your body consolidates significant acclimatization.
+This is the most celebrated acclimatization day on the Lemosho Route โ and one of the most physically and mentally significant days of the entire climb.
+The morning ascent takes you from Shira 2 up through an increasingly barren alpine desert to the base of the Lava Tower itself (4,600m), a dramatic volcanic plug that rises sheer from the scree like a ruined castle.
+This is your highest point yet, and many climbers feel the altitude acutely: mild headaches, shortness of breath, and a sense of moving through treacle.
+This is exactly what your body needs.
+Lunch is served at the Lava Tower base โ hot soup, bread, and tea at 4,600m, with glaciers visible above and clouds swirling below.

 Day 5: Barranco Camp (3,900m) to Karanga Camp (3,995m) via Barranco Wall

-The Barranco Wall is the most talked-about section of the southern circuit — a near-vertical scramble of approximately 200 metres up a rocky headwall directly above Barranco Camp.
-Despite appearances from below, it is not technically difficult — it is a hands-and-feet scramble over solid rock rather than a technical climb — and almost every climber who has made it this far completes it without difficulty.
-The sense of achievement at the top is enormous, and the views back across the Barranco Valley and down to the forest zone far below are extraordinary.
-After the wall, the trail traverses the steep ridgelines of the southern circuit to Karanga Camp in its sheltered valley — a perfect spot to rest before the final push toward the summit zone.
+The Barranco Wall is the most talked-about section of the southern circuit โ a near-vertical scramble of approximately 200 metres up a rocky headwall directly above Barranco Camp.
+From below, it looks impossible.
+From above, looking back down, you will wonder what the fuss was about.
+The scramble is not technically difficult โ it is a hands-and-feet ascent over solid rock rather than a technical climb โ and almost every climber who has made it this far completes it with energy and enjoyment.
+Your guides know every handhold and will coach you through the steeper sections.
+The entire scramble takes 45โ90 minutes.

 Day 6: Karanga Camp (3,995m) to Barafu Camp (4,673m)

-A short, focused ascent to Barafu Camp — the final camp before the summit and the highest point you will sleep on the standard Lemosho route.
-Barafu (meaning "ice" in Swahili) sits on a rocky ridge at 4,673m with unobstructed views of both the summit above and the plains far below.
-The afternoon is spent resting, eating, and preparing gear for summit night.
-Your guides conduct a final health check, confirm all equipment, and brief the group on what to expect through the night ahead.
-Try to sleep between 6:00 PM and 11:00 PM — summit night begins around midnight.
+Barafu (meaning "ice" in Swahili) sits on an exposed rocky ridge at 4,673m with unobstructed views of both the summit above and the plains far below.
+On a clear day, you can see the curvature of the earth at the horizon.
+The afternoon is spent resting, eating, drinking as much water as you can manage, and preparing your summit gear: headlamp, spare batteries, warmest layers, gloves, balaclava, thermos of hot tea.
+Your guides conduct a final health check โ pulse oximetry, blood pressure, and a conversation about how you are feeling.
+They brief the group on what to expect through the night ahead: the cold, the pace, the mental challenge.
+Try to sleep between 6:00 PM and 11:00 PM.
+Summit night begins around midnight.

-Day 7: Barafu Camp (4,673m) → Uhuru Peak (5,895m) → Mweka Camp (3,100m)
+Day 7: Barafu Camp (4,673m) to Uhuru Peak (5,895m) to Mweka Camp (3,100m)

-Summit night is the defining experience of your Kilimanjaro climb.
-You leave Barafu around midnight — headlamps cutting through the darkness, the cold biting through even your warmest layers, the summit looming impossibly high above.
-The route switchbacks up volcanic scree and then follows the South-East Ridge to Stella Point (5,739m) on the crater rim — for most climbers, the hardest and most demanding section of the entire climb.
-From Stella Point, the crater rim trail leads south-westward across snowfields to Uhuru Peak (5,895m) — the highest point in Africa.
+The route follows the South-East Ridge toward Stella Point (5,739m) on the crater rim.
+For most climbers, the section between 5,200m and Stella Point is the hardest and most demanding of the entire climb โ the altitude makes every step feel like wading through deep water.
+But then you reach the rim, and the first light of dawn is touching the glaciers, and you realize you are going to make it.
+From Stella Point, the crater rim trail leads south-westward across snowfields and past ancient glacial walls to Uhuru Peak (5,895m) โ the highest point in Africa.
 Most Snow Africa groups reach Uhuru between 6:00 and 8:00 AM, as the sun rises across the vast expanse of Tanzania below.
+The emotion at the summit is overwhelming โ exhaustion, joy, disbelief, and pride all at once.

-Day 8: Mweka Camp (3,100m) to Mweka Gate (1,650m) → Transfer to Arusha
+Day 8: Mweka Camp (3,100m) to Mweka Gate (1,650m) โ Transfer to Arusha

 Why the 8-Day Lemosho Route Has the Highest Success Rate